Nonparametric estimation of the fragmentation kernel based on a PDE stationary distribution approximation: Introduction

-When the complete division forest is observed, we can associate to each division an independent random variable with distribution $h$: if $T_i$ is the division time of the cell $i$, then, we define $\Gamma_i=x_{i0}(T_i)/x_i(T_{i-})$.
+When the complete division forest is observed, we can associate to each division an independent random variable with distribution $h$: if $T_i$ is the division time of the cell $i$, then, we define $\Gamma_i=x_{i0}(T_i)/x_i(T_{i-})$, {where $x_i(T_{i-})=\lim_{t\to T_i, t<T_i} x_i(t)$}.
 Estimating the function $h$ from such a sample has been considered in \cite{HoangPhD, Hoang2015}.
 Here, we focus on the situation when the division tree is not completely observed.
 Following ideas from Doumic \etal \cite{DoumicHoffmann12, Doumic12,Doumic17} or Bourgeron \cite{Bourgeron14} whose aim was to recover the division rate $R$ when the latter depends on the size, our strategy is to consider the PDE approximating the evolution of the measure-valued process $(Z^K_t)_{ t\geq 0}$ when $K$ is large.
 The long-time behavior of the solution of this PDE can be studied thanks to an eigenvalue problem.
 This yields a stationary distribution $N(x)dx$ from which we can assume that we have drawn a sample of $n$ i.i.d. random variables $X_1,\dots ,X_n$.
+Along this paper, we do not take into account the approximation errors related to the asymptotic setting $K\rightarrow +\infty$ (the fluctuations associated to the convergence of $Z^K$ could be established following \cite{Bansaye11a,Tran14}) nor the approximation by the stationary solution.
+The latter assumption is discussed in the next section.
 The function $h$ is then solution to an intricate inverse problem involving a multiplicative convolution operator.
 We use deconvolution techniques inspired by those used by Comte and Lacour \cite{Comte2011, ComteLacour}, Comte \etal \cite{comte2014deconvolution}, Neumann \cite{Neumann97} to construct and study a kernel estimator of $h$.
-Changing variables and taking Fourier transforms lead us to an equation where the regularities of the different terms are strongly related to the regularity of the unknown function $h$ to be estimated.
-The consistency of the estimator is studied, and simulations are performed.
+Changing variables and taking Fourier transforms lead us to an equation where the regularities of the different terms are strongly related to the regularity of the unknown function $h$ to be estimated. \tvc{In the setting of a large population close to its stationary state, we define an original estimator of $h$.} The consistency of the estimator is studied, and simulations are performed.
 In particular, we discuss and illustrate numerically the bandwidth selection rules for the kernel estimator.

 The paper is organized as follows.
 Section \ref{section:microscopique} describes the miscroscopic model.
 Section \ref{section:estimation-h} tackles the problem of estimating the division kernel $h$.
 Section \ref{sec:simus} presents the numerical performances of our estimation procedure.
 Eventually, all the proofs are gathered in the Appendix. \\